-I am Professor of Politics in the School of Arts & Media at the University of Salford and Director of Europe's largest political science association, the European Consortium of Political Research (ECPR).
-I was formerly Deputy Chair of Senate (2008-15), Member of University Council (2008-15), Chair of the Academic Audit and Governance Committee (2008-15), Associatee Dean Research in the Faculty of Arts, Media & Social Sciences (2004-2009), Founding Head of the School of English, Sociology, Politics & Contemporary History (1999-2002), as well as the last Head of the old Department of Politics and Contemporary History (1997-98).
+I am Professor of Politics in the School of Arts & Media at the University of Salford.
+At Salford I was formerly: Deputy Chair of Senate (2008-15), Member of University Council (2008-15), Chair of the Academic Audit and Governance Committee (2008-15), Associate Dean Research in the Faculty of Arts, Media & Social Sciences (2004-2009), Founding Head of the School of English, Sociology, Politics & Contemporary History (1999-2002), and Head of the Department of Politics and Contemporary History (1997-98).
+I was also Director of the European Consortium of Political Research (2013-19) and formerly Academic Director (2006-11) and Executive Committee Member (2003-06).
 I have been a Visiting Fellow/Professor/Lecturer at several institutions, including the European University Institute (Florence), London School of Economics, Wayne State University (Detroit), University of Nottingham, University of Clermont Ferrand II, Collegio Carlo Alberto (Turin), as well as having been a Leverhulme Trust Fellow.
 I was educated at the universities of Nottingham and Oxford and at the European University Institute, Florence.
-I am Founding Editor-in-Chief of Social Sciences and former Editor of European Political Science and Modern Italy.
-I serve on the editorial boards of Southern European Society and Politics, Journal of Contemporary European Studies and Modern Italy.
+I am Editor-in-Chief of the Italian Political Science Review and of the Journal of Contemporary European Studies.
+I was formerly Founding Editor-in-Chief of Social Sciences, Editor of European Political Science and of Modern Italy.
+I currently serve on the editorial boards of Southern European Society and Politics and Modern Italy.

-Contemporary Italian politics, southern European politics, the European Union, democratization, political corruption, the European left, west European communism and party political change.
+Contemporary Italian politics, southern European politics, the Eurozone, democratization, political corruption, the European left, west European communism and party political change.

 - BA (Politics) 1st Class, University of Notthingham (1976)